junior-maciel/lp-kinghost/README.md

 # lp-kinghost
-Repository for studying HTML, CSS and JS from the CodeBoost course.
+Repository for studying HTML and SASS from the CodeBoost course.